According to some writers, notably the authors of the Holy Blood

 de Cherisey and Gerard de Sede to each other confirm that the three

-of Sion cabal and wrote books and articles about Plantard and the
+had been part of the Priory of Sion cabal and wrote books and articles

-Priory of Sion before splitting from it during the late 1970s and
+about Plantard and the Priory of Sion before splitting from the

-exposing Pierre Plantard's past in French books.
+past in French books.

 Plantard and de Cherisey deposited a series of forged documents